 Bottle Refusal Explained: Why Babies Resist and How to Help

 Why Is My Baby Refusing the Bottle?
-Causes and Solutions Every Parent Should Know
+Causes and Tips for Parents

 Understanding the “why” is the first step in solving the problem: